retyui/i-study/i-study.md

 My best friend lives in Moscow
 My best friends really likes it
 I have an uncle
-My brother studys at university
+My brother study at university
 They have a house
 My girlfriend often listens to music
 My friend plays football very well